flyteorg/flyte/rsts/deployment/deployment/cloud_production.rst

    .. literalinclude:: ../../../charts/flyte-binary/eks-production.yaml
       :caption: charts/flyte-binary/eks-production.yaml
       :language: yaml
-      :lines: 123-131
+      :lines: 127-135

 .. note::

-   This currently assumes that you have nginx ingress.
-We'll be updating these in the near future to use the ALB ingress controller instead.
+   This section assumes that you're using the NGINX Ingress controller.
+Instructions and annotations for the ALB controller are covered in the `Flyte The Hard Way <https://github.com/davidmirror-ops/flyte-the-hard-way/blob/main/docs/06-intro-to-ingress.md#setting-up-amazons-load-balancer-alb-ingress-controller>`__ tutorial.

 ***************
 Authentication
 ***************

-Authentication comes with Flyte in the form of OAuth 2.
+Authentication comes with Flyte in the form of OAuth 2.0.
 Please see the `authentication guide <deployment-configuration-auth-setup>`__ for instructions.

 .. note::